termoose/shaka-packager/docs/source/tutorials/http_upload.rst

 HTTP DELETE
 ===========
-Nothing has be done to support this yet:
+Nothing has been done to support this yet:

     Packager supports removing old segments automatically.
     See ``preserved_segments_outside_live_window`` option in